development from the start

 Helping babies and young children early in life build the foundation to fully explore,play,learn,and grow

-Sarah Reppenhagen is a Pediatric Occupational Therapist in Portland, OR who provides in-home and community-based occupational therapy primarily to infants, toddlers and preschool-aged children.
+Sarah Reppenhagen is a Pediatric Occupational Therapist in Portland, OR who provides in-home and community-based occupational therapy primarily to infants and toddlers and their parents.
 From offering strategies to boost typical development, to supporting individuals with developmental delays, Gather & Grow is here to help.
 Those who may benefit from additional developmental support may include:

 Infants born preterm or those who experienced an extended NICU stay

 Babies and toddlers who are slow to meet developmental milestones (or those who skip motor milestones, such as crawling)

 Individuals with developmental disabilities, such as Down Syndrome, Spina Bifida, Autism, Cerebral Palsy, brain injury, genetic syndromes, etc.

 Babies with head flattening or strong one-sided head turn preference